 Although masks are no longer required on public transportation, we stand behind CDC guidelines that encourage passengers to wear a mask over their nose and mouth while on the bus or in stations.

 Please visit our COVID-19 Travel Guide for more information on all carrier policies and the latest travel advisories issued by every U.S. state, Canadian province, and European country.

-The bus takes an average of 12 hours and 14 minutes to cover the 397 miles from Milan to Paris.
-However, the fastest bus only takes 12 hours.
+The bus takes an average of 13 hours and 25 minutes to cover the 397 miles from Milan to Paris.
+However, the fastest bus only takes 11 hours and 45 minutes.
 It’s definitely on the longer side, so plan to get comfortable for a long road trip.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

 On the other hand, Wednesday is typically the least busy day for bus travel on this route.
 If you're looking for some extra space on the bus, traveling mid-week is your best bet.

 The first bus leaves at 1:00am and the last bus leaves at 10:00pm.
 To see the times for all buses from Milan to Paris, enter your specific travel dates in the search bar.